BioDAS/biodas.github.io/wiki/Spec_Review.md

 The distributed annotation system (DAS) relies on there being a common "co-ordinate system" on which to base annotations.
-The co-ordinate system consists of a set of "entry points", and the lengths of each entry point <font color="red">but not all in the case of alignments??</font>.
+The co-ordinate system consists of a set of "entry points", and the lengths of each entry point.
 The identity of an entry point will vary from co-ordinate system to co-ordinate system.
 For some projects, entry points correspond to entire chromosomes.
-For others, entry points may be a series of contigs or proteins or structures.
+For others, entry points may be a series of contigs, proteins or structures.

 The entry points describe the top level items on the co-ordinate system.
 <font color="red">remove this section on subsequence?</font>It is